-Estate planning is something everyone with an estate should do.
-Adults, regardless of wealth, should have an estate plan.
+Estate planning is something everyone with an estate should do regardless of wealth.
 If you own a car, home, real estate, checking and savings accounts, investments, life insurance, furniture, and personal possessions, you should plan for your estate.
-Estate planning is making a plan in advance, naming the people or organizations you want to receive possessions after you die, and taking steps now to make carrying out your plan.
-You will need to provide instructions stating whom you want to receive something of yours, what you want them to receive, and when they are to receive it, with the least amount paid in taxes, legal fees, and court costs.
-This includes instructions for your care and financial affairs should you become incapacitated before you die.
+Estate planning is making a plan in advance, naming the people or organizations you want to receive possessions after you die, and taking steps now to make carrying out your plan. instructions stating whom you want to receive something of yours, what you want them to receive, and when they are to receive it, with the least amount paid in taxes, legal fees, and court costs.
+The plan should also include instructions for your care and financial affairs should you become incapacitated before you die.

 A revocable living trust (combined with a will) is preferred by many families and estate planning professionals.
 A revocable living trust can avoid probate at death, prevent court control of assets if you become incapacitated during life, organize your assets together in one plan and reduce estate taxes, if you have a large estate.
 You can name yourself as the trustee and name a co-trustee or successor trustee.
 Because a trust is revocable, you can change it at any time.
 Unlike a probate, which will end at some point, a trust can continue long after your death.
 Assets can stay in your trust, managed by the trustee you selected, until your beneficiaries reach the age you want them to inherit or longer to provide for a loved one with special needs; to protect the assets from beneficiaries’ creditors, spouses, and irresponsible spending; or to provide for future generations.